jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/implementation.typ

   ],
 )

-At the very beginning of the pipeline, several resources must be reset, see Table X, because they varied every frame, such as buffer store the triangles that are visible, atomic counter that track generated vertices and triangles, see Table X. Once the resources are properly reset, the system proceeds to determine which triangles in the input mesh are visible to the current camera, then we compute the tessellation level for each vertices from the visible triangles, based on that, the tessellation compute shader will fetch the corresponding pattern from the tessellation patterns set with the look up index, generated vertices and indices data are then written to two final buffer and subsequently bond to vertex shader to finalize the rendering.
+At the very beginning of the pipeline, several resources must be reset, because they varied every frame, such as buffer store the triangles that are visible, atomic counter that track generated vertices and triangles, see Table 1.
+Once the resources are properly reset, the system proceeds to determine which triangles in the input mesh are visible to the current camera, then we compute the tessellation level for each vertices from the visible triangles, based on that, the tessellation compute shader will fetch the corresponding pattern from the tessellation patterns set with the look up index, generated vertices and indices data are then written to two final buffer and subsequently bond to vertex shader to finalize the rendering.

 If there are displacement textures available, vertex positions are adjusted during the tessellation stage and one additional compute pass is needed to re-calculate the normals from the the displaced vertices.